abweiner18/portfolio/Brit_In.md

 # Forget Brexit; It’s Time to *Brit-In*
 ###### *By Anita Weiner, November 11, 2018*

-At a recent get together, the 17-year old daughter of a friend told me that she doesn’t like musicals anymore.
+At a recent get together, my friend's 17-year-old daughter told me that she doesn’t like musicals anymore.
 She spent the meal flexing her burgeoning socio-political consciousness muscles.
 Musicals are escapist, she revealed to me.

 The midterms, the shootings, the President… with the country seemingly on a slow burn into deeper social, economic, and political division, who isn’t a sucker for a good, escapist musical right now?
 So you can imagine my surprise when I discovered the answer to all of our country’s woes, a solution so obvious and so elegant, singing and dancing right in front of me on stage at the Boston Opera House!